FSB holds 2023 Roundtable on External Audit5 June 2023

 +41 61 280 8477

-The Financial Stability Board (FSB) held the 2022 Roundtable on External Audit on 1 – 2 June 2022 in Madrid, Spain.
+The Financial Stability Board (FSB) held the 2023 Roundtable on External Audit on 1–2 June in Madrid, Spain.
 Margarita Delgado, Deputy Governor of the Banco de España, chaired the in-person meeting.
-Participants comprised senior representatives from FSB member authorities, regulatory standard-setting bodies, audit oversight bodies, the International Forum of Independent Audit Regulators (IFIAR), the Committee of European Auditing Oversight Bodies, the International Auditing and Assurance Standards Board, the International Ethics Standards Board for Accountants and its oversight body the Public Interest Oversight Board, and the six largest global audit networks.
+Participants comprised senior representatives from FSB member authorities, regulatory bodies, audit oversight bodies, the International Forum of Independent Audit Regulators (IFIAR), the Committee of European Auditing Oversight Bodies (CEAOB), the International Auditing and Assurance Standards Board (IAASB), the International Ethics Standards Board for Accountants (IESBA) and its oversight body the Public Interest Oversight Board (PIOB), and the six largest global audit networks.

 The discussion focused on ways to promote financial stability by enhancing public confidence in external audits.
 The issues covered included:

-Progress made by the global audit networks on achieving consistency of high-quality audits;
+Progress made by the global audit networks on achieving consistency of high-quality audits, and their role in relation to fraud;

 Notes to editors